• Skip to primary navigation

 Sugar – I usually use cane sugar and granulated sugar interchangeably, but I preferred the taste and texture of granulated sugar in this cake.

 Almond milk – You can use any plant-based milk of your choice.
 Cashew milk or oat milk would be good options.
 I just always have almond milk on hand so that’s what I used.
-Just make sure whatever you use is unsweetened and unflavoured.
+Just make sure whatever you use is unsweetened and unflavored.
 If you don’t need this cake to be dairy-free, feel free to use dairy milk.

 Baking soda – For leavening.